This is an introduction to a series of posts exploring future possibilities for senior curriculum leadership in schools.

 So what distinctively curricular, professional knowledge base might equip a senior leader to discern and weigh, incentivise and question, the resource that is a teachers’ subject specialism?
 What kind of knowledge base is necessary to be able to discuss teaching, learning, assessment and data in ways that allow a geographer to breathe geography?

-In the remaining posts in this series, I will make an initial, very tentative case for the structure of that knowledge base.
-I plan to do this by breaking it down into nine areas.
-Each of these nine areas of knowledge furnish questions that senior leaders need to be able to ask if they are to do their core job – to take assurance from middle leaders, and to do so without corroding the dignity of the thing being taught and to situate all this within the big picture of the whole-school curriculum with enough knowledge to strategise its future efficacy.
+In the remaining posts in this series, I will share a very tentative case for the structure of that knowledge base, breaking it down into nine areas.
+Each of these nine areas of knowledge furnish questions that senior leaders need to be able to ask if they are to do their core job – to take reliable and useful assurance from middle leaders, to do so without corroding the dignity of the thing being taught and to situate all this within the big picture of the whole-school curriculum with enough knowledge to strategise its future efficacy.

 - The indirect manifestation of knowledge